How To Put A Manipulator In Their Place (And Disarm Them)

 7. Make them be specific.

-“Can you give me examples of times I’ve done [fill in the blank] so we can fix this?”
+“Can you give examples of other times I’ve done [fill in the blank] so we can fix this?”

 8. Don’t give them what they want.

-Abusive people feed off negative emotion and they know exactly how to push buttons to elicit a negative response from us.
+Abusive people feed off negative emotions and know exactly how to push buttons to elicit a response from us.
 We can see it coming a mile away.

 9. Avoid isolation.

 Manipulators work hard to keep you dependent on them emotionally, financially, romantically, professionally, or any combination of these.

 One way they do this is by getting you to withdraw from friends and family.